ToomasRo/twitter-influence/README.md

 ## Sentiment Analysis

 For analyzing the sentiment of the tweets (in scraped_data.json), we use cardiffnlp’s twitter-roberta-base-sentiment model.If the sentiment detected in the tweet matches the market movement (ie. positive sentiment && market going up), then we give it a good score.
 If there is a mismatch, we give it a bad score.
 The same logic is applied to the reptiles, where the diverse opinions are rewarded with a good score.
+The result of sentiment analysis is stored in sentiment_data.csv.

 ## Scoring Algorithm

 We use factors including the following:
 - reputation: a user’s reputation is a combination of final score given by combining norm_engagement, accuracy, and debate_quality (reputation = 0.4 * norm_engagement + 4 * accuracy + 5 * norm_debate)
 - norm_engagement: engagement is a normalized score for the reply_count, like_count, and retweet_count
-- accuracy: taken from sentiment analysis
+- accuracy: taken from sentiment analysis (ie. sentiment_data.csv)
 - debate_quality: reflects the quality and diversity of the debate, for instance no replies result in a score of 0, while higher debate_quality scores result from a larger number of replies and more vibrant debate.

 Recent data are given more value than old data by using a decay factor.